nh987/minesweeper/README.md

-Recreation of minesweeper in my style.
+Recreation of minesweeper in python